 Without U.S.-based processing plants (which cost millions to build), there was no marketplace to sell hemp fiber to.
 Not surprisingly, to date, there has been very little hemp explicitly grown for fiber production.
 However, hemp fiber processing is starting to come online.
 Most notably, a new Texas-based fiber processing plant is expected to begin processing hemp fiber in 2021.

 What should growers expect from the hemp fiber market?
 Well, the marketplace for fiber is in its infancy.
 Most hemp industry analysts believe for the long-term, hemp fiber will generate the largest volume and most reliable market for hemp farmers, especially because consumers are demanding more environmentally-friendly textile choices.
 Like grain, hemp fiber can be grown relatively cheaply and is suitable for large acreage production.

-So, what should a new hemp grower do?
+So, what should a new hemp grower do to maximize a profitable hemp crop?
 It depends on what sort of farm, experience and interests you have.
 Each type of hemp crop has its challenges but also opportunities.
 That’s what is so amazing about hemp in general — it is such a useful, versatile plant!